aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-table/manage-rows-and-columns/_index.md

 7. Clone the table column.
 8. Save the modified presentation.

-This Java code shows you how to clone a PowerPoint table's row or column:
+This Javascript code shows you how to clone a PowerPoint table's row or column:

 ```javascript
     // Instantiates the Presentation class